 I’ve watched three seasons of House of Cards now, and I’m still not sure if it’s as good as it thinks it is.
 The acclaimed and thoroughly addictive political drama’s third season landed at Netflix this month, and it’s still rolling along on the energy of its posh production values, snarling scripts, and the scheming exchanges of its characters.
-But is it really saying anything?
-Is there a satisfying final agenda in the cards?
-For me, the jury is still out as to whether this one can cap off its antiheroic arc with a satisfying climax (a la The Shield), or trickle away into repetitive franchise insignificance (a la Dexter).
+But is it saying anything?
+Is there a satisfying final agenda in the cards (heh)?
+The jury is still out as to whether this one can cap off its antiheroic arc with a satisfying climax (a la The Shield), or trickle away into repetitive franchise insignificance (a la Dexter).

 The unlikely, ruthless journey of Francis J. Underwood (Kevin Spacey) and Claire Underwood (Robin Wright) begins its third season in the White House.
 The couple’s unconventional climb has finally landed Frank in the Oval Office, but they’re not done yet: now it’s time to build a legacy.
-To this end, Frank launches a radical new jobs program called America Works, a demonic, neoconservative version of the New Deal that polarizes his allies and enemies even moreso than usual.
+To this end, Frank launches a radical new jobs program called America Works, a demonic, neoconservative version of the New Deal that polarizes his allies and enemies even more so than usual.
 Additionally, he pushes for a risky Middle East peace plan, using Claire—controversially appointed as a U.N.
 Ambassador—to leverage the playing field.
-Both schemes are uphill battles, complicating his chances for the ultimate thrust of abbreviated first term: re-election.
+Both schemes are uphill battles, complicating his chances for the ultimate thrust of an abbreviated first term: re-election.

 The story is watchable enough, and often riveting, but season three is beset by a nagging early question: what now?
-The first two seasons capitalized on the promise of a radical, secret endgame; the Underwoods seemed hellbent on achieving power for a particular reason.
-Having achieved the ultimate heights of power, one might expect that reason to reveal itself, but it’s hard to imagine that a jobs program and a peacekeeping mission in the Jordan Valley were the end-all, be-all of the Underwoods’ ambition.
+The first two seasons capitalized on the promise of a radical, secret endgame.
+The Underwoods seemed hellbent on achieving power for a particular reason.
+Having achieved the ultimate heights of power, one might expect that reason to reveal itself, but it’s hard to imagine that a jobs program and a peacekeeping mission in the Jordan Valley were the end-all, be-all of the Underwoods’ ambitions.
 Are they deferring this reveal until an inevitable second term?
 Or is there even a reveal in the offing?
-At this point I will be disappointed if there isn’t one, but I have a hard time imagining what it could be.
+At this point, I’ll be disappointed if there isn’t one, but I have a hard time imagining what it could be.